-8) Based on the information and explanations given to us, we are of the opinion that the Company has not availed any loan from the financial institutions, banks or debenture holders.
+- (b) According to the information and explanations given to us, there is no dues of Income Tax, Goods and Services Tax and Cess which have not been deposited with the appropriate authorities on account of any dispute. - Based on the information and explanations given to us, we are of the opinion that the Company has not availed any loan from the financial institutions, banks or debenture holders.
 Also, the Company did not have any outstanding loans and borrowings from government during the year.

-9) Based upon the audit procedures performed and the information and explanations given by the management, the company has not raised moneys by way of initial public offer or further public offer including debt instruments and term Loans.
-Accordingly, the provisions of clause 3 (ix) of the Order are not applicable to the Company and hence not commented upon.

-10) To the best of our knowledge and belief and according to the information and explanations given to us, no fraud on or by the Company has been noticed or reported during the year.

-11) To the best of our knowledge and belief and according to the information and explanations given to us, no managerial remuneration has been paid or provided by the Company during the year.

-12) In our opinion, the Company is not a Nidhi company.
-Therefore, the provisions of clause 3(xii) of the Order are not applicable to the Company.

-13) In our opinion, all transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and the details have been disclosed in the Financial Statements, as required by the applicable accounting standards.

-14) The company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year, therefore reporting under clause 3(xiv) of the Order are not applicable.
+Accordingly, the provision stated in paragraph 3(viii) of the Order is not applicable to the Company. - 9) Based upon the audit procedures performed and the information and explanations given by the management, the company has not raised moneys by way of initial public offer or further public offer including debt instruments and term Loans.
+Accordingly, the provisions of clause 3 (ix) of the Order are not applicable to the Company. - 10) During the course of our audit, examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees. - 11) According to the information and explanations given to us and based on our examination of the records of the Company, no managerial remuneration has been paid or provided by the Company during the year. - 12) In our opinion, the Company is not a Nidhi company.
+Therefore, the provisions of clause 3(xii) of the Order are not applicable to the Company. - 13) According to the information and explanations given to us and based on our examination of the records of the Company, all transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and the details have been disclosed in the Financial Statements, as required by the applicable accounting standards. - 14) According to the information and explanations given to us and based on our examination of the records of the Company, the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year, therefore reporting under clause 3(xiv) of the Order are not applicable.

-15) According to the information and explanations given to us and on an overall examination of the financial statements of the Company, we report that the Company has not entered into any non- cash transaction with directors or persons connected with him.

-16) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India
+- 15) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+Accordingly, provisions stated in paragraph 3(xv) of the Order are not applicable to the Company. - 16) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.

-Act, 1934.